vishalbakshi/portfolio-llm/QA.md

 ---

 **Question:** You've mentioned the "Narrow Fence, Long Leash" philosophy.
-How does your TinyScale Lab project represent a "Long Leash" for your "Narrow Fence" project, AgentFastbook?
+How does your TinyScaleLab project represent a "Long Leash" for your "Narrow Fence" project, AgentFastbook?

-**Answer:** Talk about the phased-approach for AgentFastbook and how Imagenette experiments are building me up to phases 2 and 3.
+**Answer:** My AgentFastbook project is my "Narrow Fence": a concrete, applied AI system with a clear goal (construct a QA dataset).
+To ensure I can explore fundamental research without getting sidetracked, I use TinyScaleLab as my "Long Leash" to directly inform the later, more ambitious phases of AgentFastbook.
+Phase 1 of AgentFastbook is purely applied AI---I use an existing LLM (currently Haiku-3.5) to decompose the gold standard answer into answer components, an existing retriever (answerai-colbert-small-v1) to retrieve relevant passages for each answer component and an existing LLM to extract relevant text from those passages as gold standard context.
+Phase 2 will involve replacing the LLM (decomposition and extraction) with existing TinyStories models (from the TinyStories paper author) with continued pretraining on Wikipedia and then domain-specific finetuning on existing fastbook-benchmark data.
+Phase 3 will replace these tiny models with from-scratch pretrained versions.
+TinyScaleLab (pretraining highly performant tiny models from scratch) will drive Phases 2 and 3.

 ---